KRFOSS/kali-docs/nethunter/installing-nethunter-on-the-ticwatch-pro/index.md

 - Reboot into bootloader with "adb reboot bootloader" from the terminal
 - Unlock bootloader with "fastboot flashing unlock"

-## 2. Flash vendor image, TWRP, optimized WearOS image and Magisk
+## 2. Flash vendor image, TWRP, and optimized WearOS

 Download and extract the installation files into a folder.
 Please note Magisk 21.0 is recommended, included in the following link.